Pick up a Professional Tool for Making Video Tutorials First

 A completed and detailed tutorial about how to cut video ranges is available on our website.
 Come and check it out if you need to know in details how to do that.

-NOTE: In order to select more exactly the range that you want to delete, hold Ctrl while scrolling the mouse up and down to zoom in and out the Timeline ruler.
+NOTE: In order to select exactly the range that you want to delete, hold down CTRL while scrolling the mouse up and down to zoom in and out the Timeline ruler.

 What if you want some parts of the recorded video to play faster or slower?
 For instance, when your video contains a downloading process, you might want it to play faster.
 On the contrary, when it has an important footage that you want your audiences to take a careful look, you can make it play slower.
 Either method is easy to be done with ActivePresenter.
 First, let ActivePresenter know which part to apply the command by selecting the range and click the Change Playback Speed icon, then drag the volume scale.
 It’s easy, isn’t it?

 Spending time on speeding up and slowing down parts of the video will help in making excellent and professional looking tutorials.
 It might sound despondent at the first stage, but it will pay back later.